 There are several decent project tracking tools that you could employ for your tasks and projects.
 And we are going to introduce a few of them here:

 You need to know that being a manager is an art and you need to be an artist and creative in applying the tools and methods that you own or learn, in the right place and at the right time.
-By learning these items, you are one step closer to being prepared for this right time and the right place to use all these tools efficiently.
+By learning these items, you are one step closer to getting prepared for this right time and the right place to use all these tools efficiently.